-Medicare for veterans will provide you with more coverage that supplements your VA benefits.
+Medicare provides veterans with more coverage that supplements their VA benefits.
 The VA assigns veterans different priority levels.

 Those who are assigned a lower priority level risk the chance of being dropped entirely from their VA benefits.
 Leaving them with zero healthcare coverage.

-That’s why the VA highly recommends that veterans enroll in Medicare to supplement their VA benefits.
+That’s why the Department of Veterans Affairs highly recommends that veterans enroll in Medicare to supplement their benefits.

 It’s also important to know that VA benefits are NOT considered creditable coverage under Part B.